Reevaluating the Intra-Modal Misalignment Hypothesis in CLIP

 Following the line of works \cite{coop, zhou2022cocoop, tipadapter} on few-shot classification with CLIP, we evaluate on 11 image classification datasets.
 These datasets encompass a variety of image recognition tasks, such as generic object recognition with ImageNet \cite{deng2009imagenet} and Caltech101 \cite{wah2011caltech}, fine-grained recognition using OxfordPets \cite{oxfordpets}, StanfordCars \cite{stanfordcars}, Flowers102 \cite{flower102}, Food101 \cite{bossard2014food}, and FGVCAircraft \cite{maji2013fine}, satellite image classification with EuroSAT \cite{helber2019eurosat}, action classification with UCF101 \cite{soomro2012ucf101}, texture classification with DTD \cite{Cimpoi2013DescribingTI}, and scene recognition with SUN397 \cite{xiao2010sun}.
 We measure the common classification accuracy metric.

 We use these datasets also for image-to-image retrieval, following the work that hypothesized an image-image misalignment \cite{ctg}.
 For retrieval, we additionally evaluate on the more commonly used dataset ROxford and RParis \cite{radenovic2018revisiting}.
-Additional ablations are conducted on the autonomous driving dataset BDD100k \cite{bdd100k}.
 For retrieval evaluations, following \cite{ctg}, we measure mean average precision (mAP) over retrieval queries.